This information is applicable for the 2021-22 and 2022-23 academic years only.

 - Students who are admitted within the framework of an official student exchange programme do not have to pay tuition fees to Imperial College London.
 Such students would normally be expected to continue to pay normal tuition fees to their home university for the relevant period.

-- Students who are admitted on the basis of being an Erasmus Traineeship student do not have to pay tuition fees to Imperial College London.
+- Students who are admitted on the basis of being an Erasmus Traineeship student do not have to pay tuition fees to Imperial College London (this rule will continue for admissions made on or before 31 May 2023, and therefore is subject to change thereafter).
 Such students would normally be expected to continue to pay normal tuition fees to their home university for the relevant period.

 - All other applicants are liable to pay a tuition fee if they are offered admission.